openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

    checksum failure on one disk can be corrected by treating the disk containing the sector as bad for the purpose of reconstructing the original information.
-This cannot be done when a RAID controller handles the redundancy unless a duplicate copy is stored by ZFS in the case that the corruption involving as metadata, the copies flag is set or the RAID array is part of a mirror/raid-z vdev within ZFS.
+This cannot be done when a RAID controller handles the redundancy unless a duplicate copy is stored by ZFS.
+If the copies flag is set or the RAID is part of a mirror/raid-z vdev within ZFS then metadata corruption may be repairable.

 -  Sector size information is not necessarily passed correctly by hardware RAID on RAID 1.
 Sector size information cannot be passed